The Job and Container Specifications

 }

-The Tmp value means that / will be an overlayfs file system, with "lower" being the file system specified by the layers, and "upper" being a tmpfs file system.
+If this field is true, then / will be an overlayfs file system, with “lower” being the file system specified by the layers, and “upper” being a tmpfs file system.
 This will yield writable root file system.
-The contents of "upper" (i.e. the changes made by the job to the root file system) will be thrown away when the job terminates.
+The contents of “upper” (i.e. the changes made by the job to the root file system) will be thrown away when the job terminates.

 working_directory